ALTIBASE/Documents/Manuals/Altibase_trunk/eng/Precompiler1_Eng.md

 };
 struct tag1 *A;
 A = (struct tag1*)(malloc(sizeof(struct tag1)));
-SELECT I1 INTO :A FROM T1; 혹은 SELECT I1 INTO :A->a FROM T1;
+SELECT I1 INTO :A FROM T1; or SELECT I1 INTO :A->a FROM T1;
 ```

 (3) First declare a structure and define a type based on the structure in the same statement, and then declare a pointer to the type in a separate statement.